AxonIQ/reference-guide/axon-framework/events/event-processors/streaming.md

 {% endtab %}

 {% tab title="Spring Boot AutoConfiguration - Properties File" %}
-To configure the `SequencingPolicy` in a properties file, the bean name can be used:
+To configure the `SequencingPolicy` in a properties file, the bean name should be used:

 ```text
 axon.eventhandling.processors.my-processor.mode=tracking